Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 Manslaughter

-Less severe than homicide charges, manslaughter charges can be brought when someone is accused of:
+Manslaughter charges can be brought when someone is accused of:

 - Trying to injure another person and causing his or her death or the death of a third individual